cypher256/java-extension-pack/README.md

 <br>

 # Extension Pack for Java
-The configured JDKs are available in the "Extension Pack for Java" feature below included in this extension.
+It is recommended to specify the Java version for each project instead of JAVA_HOME so as not to affect the entire environment.
 To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Configure Java Runtime` in Command Palette.
 <br><p>
 ![Configure Java Runtime](https://code.visualstudio.com/assets/docs/java/java-project/configure-project-runtime.png)
 </p>